Tag along for our FTC disclosure saga here. The following article was last updated on Dec 15, 2021 ...

 Drive Chain And Rear Sprocket Trigonometry

 Pictured above is my misaligned sprocket (left) and corrected alignment (right).
 Observe the visible space on either side of the sprocket's teeth.
 For double-sided swing arms, the gist of all things chain alignment can be summed in a simple phrase ....

 “Facing the back of the bike, backing out the alignment bolt on the right side of the swing arm moves the teeth of the rear sprocket to the right within the chain links.”

 Backtracking my steps to think about why the above statement would produce successful alignment gave me both answers and an awkward facial tick.
 One thing I learned is that my motorcycle chain is anchored more sturdily at the front sprocket.
 Over testing (exaggerating my chain's misalignment) confirmed the process reliable, now published here for future reference.

 That stated, remember to take notes whenever executing a rare but recurring motorcycle maintenance task!
 More importantly, post your findings to this site by way of an article!
 Even if dancing the "two steps forward, one step back" tango, your properly maintained motorcycle and newfound knowledge will serve as reward.

 What Technique Do You Use When Adjusting Your Motorcycle Chain?

 We mention more than one approach above.
 How do you go about motorcycle chain alignment?
 How did you arrive at this method and why?
 Your input is invited.
-Post an article!
+Leave a comment!